hsynercn/pluralsight-serverless-applications-on-aws-path/5_serverless_apps_on_aws_api_tier_with_api_gateway.md

 - Enables different data modeling approaches over relational databases

 Getting Data From DynamoDB
-- Query
+- Query, this is the efficient way
-- Scan, this is example
+- Scan, has to read all the data, they are expensive

 Working with DynamoDB